caltechlibrary/iga/README.md

  * data available from DOI.org, NCBI, Google Books, & others for publications
  * data available from spdx.org for software licenses

-IGA tries to use `CodeMeta.json` first and `CITATION.cff` second to fill out the fields of the InvenioRDM record.
+IGA tries to use [`CodeMeta.json`](https://codemeta.github.io) first and [`CITATION.cff`](https://citation-file-format.github.io) second to fill out the fields of the InvenioRDM record.
 If neither of those files are present, IGA uses values from the GitHub repository instead.
 You can make it always use all sources of info with the option `--all-metadata`.
 Depending on how complete and up-to-date your `CodeMeta.json` and `CITATION.cff` are, this may or may not make the record more comprehensive and may or may not introduce redundancies or unwanted values.

 To override the auto-created metadata, use the option `--read-metadata` followed by the path to a JSON file structured according to the InvenioRDM schema used by the destination server.
 When `--read-metadata` is provided, IGA does _not_ extract the data above, but still obtains the file assets from GitHub.

-### Specification of GitHub file assets
+### Specifying GitHub file assets

 By default, IGA attaches to the InvenioRDM record _only_ the ZIP file asset created by GitHub for the release.
 To make IGA attach all assets associated with the GitHub release, use the option `--all-assets`.